-Social Networking Is Key., My Prefernces in Order That I Use
+Social Networking Is Key., My Preferencesn Order That I Use

 This is so very important, or is it?
 Suffice to say you must choose which best suits you.
 Currently, I do all but it's very time consuming.
 You must choose what you are strongest points, what can you learn or do the quickest and decide if the time spent is used wisely.
 How the heck do you do all this?
 Trial and error.
 You can also get more exposure to your Etsy shop by using one or more of the following methods.

 Please note, when I originally wrote this article, Facebook and Instagram, Connected in Business Suite on Facebook was my go to.

 Facebook Business pages are a great way to showcase your items to the world and get them to hit LIke.
 Etsy allows you to easily share items , so, now that Facebook and Instagram are connected, a quick set up in Facebook's Business Suite makes it easy to share your items with one click to many platforms.
 It took me a lot of time to figure out how to get my items sellable in Instagram shopping linked to Etsy but a few days of YouTube videos and submissions later I finally figured it out.
 Ask friends and family to help share your items, and who knows what will happen?
 Some links in cyberspace are better than none.

 Over the years however, I found that both TikTok and Pinterest are now my preferred methods.
 As for Pinterest, I'm losing a bit of love for this app but many people still use it.
 Etsy uses the Pinterest plugin so it makes it easy to share your items to Pins.
 It used to be frowned upon to share your own items, but maybe this is where the Etsy marriage partner can help you.
 TIkTok is widely growing and some sellers have launched their own online stores just due to it.

 Many people do this, but I am no good at it.
 I'm listing it at 5 because it's super easy to use for most people that know what they are doing.

-8. Most blogger blogs are free to run and you can blog about items in your Etsy shop, or put ads to your own shop via your sidebar.
+Most blogger blogs are free to run and you can blog about items in your Etsy shop, or put ads to your own shop via your sidebar.
 Free sites include Blogger, Wordpress and Tumblr.
 You have to make sure that people will read your blog, however, or you are wasting your time.
 Some blogs are still read today, but most people opt to spend their time with short posts on other sites.
 Only blogs with a lot of tenure or niche readership are even desirable anymore.
 Is blogging dead?
-Maybe so.Find out how to get around them with my Social Network Ebook at Retro Chalet Marketing / Social Networking Section has a blogging ebook that will help you do that.

 Remember, your time is money.
 Will you fare better social networking, or working in your Etsy shop?